DigitalElectronic/TinyCoreLinux/README.md

     http://tinycorelinux.net/12.x/x86/release/TinyCore-current.iso

-2º Go to repository to select name of Application, The system have indiviual build.
+2º Go to repository list web to select name of Application, The system have indiviual build.

+    http://distro.ibiblio.org/tinycorelinux/3.x/tcz/

-     To install "Apt" you need open with righ button of mouse go to System option and click in where say Apps.
+3º  To install "Apt" you need open with righ button of mouse
+    Go to System option and click in where say Apps.
     Select the mirror where you can download the applications.

-    http://distro.ibiblio.org/tinycorelinux/3.x/tcz/